-Here is where I talk a little about various artists whose music I own, beginning with the A’s.
+Here is where I talk a little about various artists whose music I own.
 (S/T means self-titled.)

 Since MTV was a big part of my early music experience, I tried to find videos of one song for each band just for fun.
 Apologies in advance for some of the more lurid examples, I mostly picked them based on the song, not on the video content!

 Other segments: A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Machines of Loving Grace (1991 S/T, 1991 Rite of Shiva, 1993 Concentration, 1995 Gilt) — These guys were on the edge of industrial but had a really unique sound and fascinating lyrics, which made me sad when they gave it up after just 3 albums.
 But I’ll take three brilliant albums.